-With a perfectly balanced composition of shapes, textures and materials, a rich array of freshwater pearl "flowers" gives this beautiful necklace a chic, ultra sexy look.
+With a perfectly balanced composition of shapes, textures and materials, a rich array of freshwater pearl "flowers" on a darkened sterling silver pendant gives this pretty necklace a seriously sexy and chic look.

-And in a throwback to Victorian filigree, designer Dana Kellin's ingenious, intricate, and painstakingly precise method of 14k Gold wire-wrapping kicks this piece into the artistic stratosphere.
+And in a throwback to Victorian filigree, designer Dana Kellin's ingenious, intricate, and painstakingly precise method of 14k Gold wire-wrapping adds even more unique charm to this striking piece.

 - Freshwater Pearl "Flowers"